Zhidi-Lin/zhidi-lin.github.io/_pages/about.md

 I am passionate about interdisciplinary research and welcome collaborations with statisticians, AI researchers, and signal processing experts.
 If you’d like to discuss ideas or potential projects, feel free to reach out at **<a href="mailto:zhidilin@link.cuhk.edu.cn">zhidilin@link.cuhk.edu.cn</a>** or **<a href="mailto:linzhidi017@gmail.com">linzhidi017@gmail.com</a>**!

 ### News:
+- 2025.08: Our special session proposal, "[Bridging Signal Processing and Machine Learning with Gaussian Processes]()," has been accepted for [ICASSP 2026](https://2026.ieeeicassp.org/).
+Huge thanks to Prof. Petar Djuric and Prof. Feng Yin for co-organizing this session.
 - 2025.07: Our paper entitled ["Scalable Random Feature Latent Variable Models"](https://ieeexplore.ieee.org/document/11081940) has been accepted by _IEEE Transactions on Pattern Analysis and Machine Intelligence_.
 - 2025.07: Relocating to HKU
 - 2025.04: Our paper entitled ["Hybrid Data-Driven SSM for Interpretable and Label-Free mmWave Channel Prediction"](https://arxiv.org/abs/2411.11576) has been accepted by _IEEE Transactions on Mobile Computing_.